-^{} John i.
-10-11.
+1 John i.
+10, 11.

 Evangelist deliver himself in terms so pointedly allusive to distant times?
-The interval between Christ's disappearance and St. John's registration was but as yesterday, and, therefore, the latter, when inculcating the divinity of the former, upon the belief of his countrymen, who were all cotemporaries, as well of one as of the other, need not advertise them of an addition, of which they were themselves cognisant.
+The interval between Christ's disappearance and St. John's registration was but as yesterday, and therefore the latter, when inculcating the divinity of the former, upon the belief of his countrymen, who were all contemporaries, as well of one as of the other, need not advertise them of an addition, of which they were themselves cognisant.

-But to illustrate to you as light, that it was not the recent manifestation that was meant by the above texts, he tells us in the sequel, when expressly narrating this latter fact, that "the logos was made flesh and dwelt among us."
-Where you perceive that "dwelling among us" is made a distinct thing from, and posterior in eventuation to "coming unto his own," as before recorded †!
+But to illustrate to you as light, that it was not the recent manifestation that was meant by the above text, he tells us in the sequel, when expressly narrating this latter fact, that "the Logos was made flesh and dwelt among us";1 where you perceive that "dwelling among us" is made a distinct thing from, and posterior in eventuation to "coming unto His own," as before recorded 13

 Indeed, in the delineation, it is not only the order of time, but the precision of words, that we see most rigidly characteristic.
-The Jews, it is certain, could not be called "his own," except by adoption; and, I am free to allow, that from them, "as concerning the flesh, Christ came;" but by "his own," are meant his real relations!-emanations from the Godhead, such as he was himself! beings altogether separate from flesh and blood! and whose mysteriousness was perceptible most clearly to St. John, as you will perceive by the Greek words from which this is rendered, viz., $\tau \alpha$ $\delta i\alpha$, having been put in the neuter gender!
+The Jews, it is certain, could not be called "His own," except by adoption; and, I am free to allow, that from them, "as concerning the flesh, Christ came"; but by "His own"8 are meant His real relations!-emanations from the Godhead, such as He was Himself! beings altogether separate from flesh and blood! and whose mysteriousness was perceptible most clearly to St. John, as you will perceive by the Greek words from which this is rendered, viz. ra ιδιa, having been put in the neuter gender!

-But suppose them, for an instant, to have been the Jews!-Then we are told that, "to as many as received him, gave he power to become sons of God ‡."
-Now, the apostles were they who did implicitly receive him: and why does not St. John refer to those, whether living or dead, as admitted to the privilege of becoming "sons of God?"
-I will tell you:-it was because that they did not answer to that order of beings "which were born not of blood, nor of the will of the flesh, nor of the will of man, but of God ."
+But suppose them, for an instant, to have been the Jews !-Then we are told that, "to as many as received Him, gave He power to become sons of God."4 Now, the apostles were they who did implicitly receive Him: and why does not St. John refer to those, whether living or dead, as admitted to the privilege of becoming "sons of God"?
+I will tell you:-it was because that they did not answer to that order of beings "which were born not of blood, nor of the will of the flesh, nor of the will of man, but of God."1